zoogeny/zoogeny/books/story-self/06-Introduction-outline.md

     - do not allow spiritual ideas to override your rational mind
     - do not allow rational ideas to override your spirit and intuition

----

-Repeated: I had not answered the questions